RahulRajz/Funny_Jokes_Generator/README.md

 # Funny_Jokes_Generator
 A joke is a display of humour in which words are used within a specific and well-defined ...
-Another popular form was a collection of jests, jokes and funny
+Another popular form was a collection of jests, jokes and funny.